SoftUni-Internal/interactive-content/EN/06-Database-Programmability/03-Stored-Procedures.md

 # Returning Values Using Output Parameters

-You can also return values with a stored procedure.
+We can also return values with a stored procedure.

 ```java
 CREATE PROCEDURE usp_add_numbers